Thank you for participating to this ICPS, we hope to see you again in Helsinki 2018!

 Our team is composed by four Core Organizers, a Board of eight members and a number of Volunteers, whose selection already took place.
 You can find more details on the Volunteers Call here.

-Andrea is the President of the Organizing Committee for ICPS2017 and of the Italian Association of Physics Students.
-Andrea studies Physics at the University of Torino and obtained his Bachelor of Science in 2012.
+Andrea is the President of the Organizing Committee for ICPS2017.
+He studies Physics at the University of Torino and obtained his Bachelor of Science in 2012.
 Currently he is enrolled in a Master Degree course in theoretical Physics.
-He has taken part to ICPS since 2012.
+He has been the first president of the Italian Association of Physics Students and has taken part to ICPS since 2012.

-Michele graduated in Physics at the Università degli Studi di Torino in 2012 and then moved to the University of Southampton, where he got his PhD in Theoretical Physics in 2016.
-He now holds a four-year postdoc position at the Centre for Sustainable Future technologies of the Italian Institute of Technology in Torino, working on nanoscale modelling applied to the devising of new energy sources.
-During his studies he attended 5 times the ICPS, from 2011 to 2015, and he is the Financial Coordinator of the ICPS 2017 Organising Committee.
+Michele graduated in Physics at the Università degli Studi di Torino and then moved to the University of Southampton, where he recently got his PhD in Theoretical Physics.
+He now holds a postdoc position at the Centre for Sustainable Future technologies of the Italian Institute of Technology in Torino, working on nanoscale modelling applied to the devising of new energy sources.

 Riccardo got his BSc at Università degli Studi del Piemonte Orientale in 2012.
 He then moved to Università degli Studi di Torino, where he received his MSc in 2014 and he is actually working to get his PhD.
 Since 2012 he is member of the COMPASS Collaboration at CERN and his research activity is mostly dedicated to the analysis of the data collected by the COMPASS experiment, in particular SIDIS and polarized Drell-Yan.
-He is co-founder of AISF and currently he is president of the Local Committee of Torino.
+He is co-founder of AISF and has been president of AISF Torino Local Committee.

 Francesco studied Physics at Imperial College London before moving to the USA for a PhD at MIT.
 He specializes in plasma physics, with a particular interest in microturbulence, nuclear fusion and magnetic reconnection.
 He has previously been a member of the Executive Committee of the International Association of Physics Students (IAPS) and is a co-founder of AISF.